Hippoom/hippoom.github.com/_posts/2014-11-07-database-lock-pessimitic-or-optimistic.md

 | where resource_id = ? and version = ?               | name = ?
 |                                                     | where resource_id = ? and version = ?
 | commit txn                                          |
-|                                                     | commit txn because it cannot read uncommited version change
+|                                                     | rollback txn because version comparing fails
 |                                                     |
 {% endhighlight %}